Kristina Mladenovic: 2006–2008: Beginnings

+2009: World No. 1 junior, major and WTA Tour debuts

 Mladenovic turned professional in 2009, making her Grand Slam debut at that year's Australian Open where she received a wildcard but was defeated by 14th seed Patty Schnyder.

+Her highest junior ranking was world No. 1 on 8 June 2009.
+She advanced to both the girls' singles and doubles finals at the 2009 Wimbledon Championships, losing to Noppawan Lertcheewakarn in the singles.
+In doubles, with partner Silvia Njirić, lost also to Lertcheewakarn, who partnered with Sally Peers.

-In July, she qualified for the Prague Open and lost in the first round to Zarina Diyas of Kazakhstan.
+In July, she qualified for the 2009 Prague Open and lost in the first round to Zarina Diyas of Kazakhstan.

 At the Internationaux de Strasbourg, Mladenovic won her first match on the WTA Tour, coming back from 2–5 in the final set to win the tiebreak against Stefanie Vögele.

 Mladenovic played for France at the 2011 Hopman Cup, partnering with Nicolas Mahut.
 France was drawn in the same group as the United States, Great Britain, and Italy.
 Mladenovic beat Francesca Schiavone and Laura Robson while losing to Bethanie Mattek-Sands in the singles matches.
 In the mixed doubles, she and Mahut won one of their three matches.

-In 2011, she won her first Senior title at a $25k tournament in Sutton, defeating Mona Barthel.
+In 2011, she won her first women's title at a $25k tournament in Sutton, defeating Mona Barthel.
 This was followed by a win in Stockholm the following week, defeating Arantxa Rus in the final.